Things To Do

 Dock Square Kennebunkport Maine

-Dock Square is where most visitors begin their Kennebunkport experience.
-Clustered around a small bridge over the Kennebunk River, you'll find art galleries, boutiques, ice cream shops, restaurants, and the kind of unhurried New England charm that's increasingly hard to find.
+Dock Square is where most visitors begin their Kennebunkport visit.
+Clustered around a small bridge over the Kennebunk River, the streets hold galleries, boutiques, ice cream shops, restaurants, and views toward the harbor.

 • Art galleries and local craftspeople